ainsleyclark/go-mail/README.md

 ## Introduction

-Go Mail aims to unify multiple popular mail API's (SparkPost, MailGun, SendGrid & SMTP) into a singular easy to use interface.
+Go Mail aims to unify multiple popular mail API's (SparkPost, MailGun, SendGrid, Postal & SMTP) into a singular easy to use interface.
 Email sending is seriously simple and great for allowing the developer to choose what platform they use.